 The weight of the shoes is about 301 grams in my size nines.

 These are indeed lightweight shoes.
 But when hiking in the Texas heat I noticed the ventilation pretty quickly as well.
-The front and top of the shoe is where I felt the breeze which was a really nice feature.
+The front and top of the shoe are where I felt the breeze which was a really nice feature.

 As I hiked in them more on dry trails I did wish I had a bit more cushion in this shoe.